 Specialising in tax law, Vivian has 17 years’ experience helping clients with New Zealand tax matters.
 She advises on all aspects of taxation with a particular focus on business structuring and reorganisations, mergers and acquisitions, financing transactions and international taxation of inbound and outbound investments.

-She has a proven track record in representing clients in engagements with Inland Revenue, including managing investigations/tax disputes, negotiating tax settlements, obtaining binding rulings, and seeking legislative amendments and policy reform.
+With a proven track record representing clients in engagements with IRD, Vivian is experienced in helping clients through IRD audits and tax disputes, negotiating tax settlements, obtaining binding rulings, and seeking legislative amendments and policy reform.

-- advised Shell on the $794m divestment of its New Zealand operations
+- Shell on all tax aspects of the divestment of its New Zealand operations to OMV for $794m

-- advised major banks (including ANZ, BNZ, Westpac, KiwiBank) and other financial institutions on identifying and managing their obligations under FATCA and the Common Reporting Standard for automatic exchange of financial account information (AEOI)
+- major banks (including ANZ, BNZ, Westpac, KiwiBank) and other financial institutions on their obligations under FATCA and CRS and the design and implementation of their processes and compliance programmes

-- advised various companies and multinational groups on the offer of share incentives to New Zealand employees
+- various companies and multinational groups on the design of their employee share incentive schemes.